immcantation/igphyml/docs/usage/buildtrees.rst

 to estimate a 95% confidence interval for :math:`\omega _{CDR}`
 but not :math:`\omega _{FWR}`, use::

- BuildTrees.py -d example.tab --collapse --ncdr3 --clean all --igphyml --omega e,ce
+ BuildTrees.py -d example.tsv --collapse --ncdr3 --clean all --igphyml --omega e,ce

 To estimate a 95% confidence interval for :math:`\omega _{FWR}`
 but not :math:`\omega _{CDR}`, use::

- BuildTrees.py -d example.tab --collapse --ncdr3 --clean all --igphyml --omega ce,e
+ BuildTrees.py -d example.tsv --collapse --ncdr3 --clean all --igphyml --omega ce,e

 Any combination of confidence interval specifications can be used for the above parameter options.
 For instance, to estimate confidence intervals for GYW mutability, use::

- BuildTrees.py -d example.tab --collapse --ncdr3 --clean all --igphyml --hotness e,ce,e,e,e,e
+ BuildTrees.py -d example.tsv --collapse --ncdr3 --clean all --igphyml --hotness e,ce,e,e,e,e

 which is equivalent to::

- BuildTrees.py -d example.tab --collapse --ncdr3 --clean all --igphyml \
+ BuildTrees.py -d example.tsv --collapse --ncdr3 --clean all --igphyml \
   --motifs WRC_2:0,GYW_0:1,WA_1:2,TW_0:3,SYC_2:4,GRS_0:5 \
   --hotness e,ce,e,e,e,e